JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **When do the changes take effect?**

-Starting with Kotlin 1.9.20, you need to explicitly make a cast to and from the corresponding C and Objective-C forward declarations, and it's only possible to import forward declarations by using special packages.
+Starting with Kotlin 1.9.20, you need to explicitly make a cast to and from the corresponding C and Objective-C forward declarations.
+Also, it's now only possible to import forward declarations by using special packages.

 For more information, see the [corresponding issue in YouTrack](https://youtrack.jetbrains.com/issue/KT-58929).